If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Ensure safety and wellbeing

-If, following an assessment, we find that te tamaiti or rangatahi is not at risk of serious harm, then we need to consider whether there are identifiable risks or wellbeing concerns that could be addressed through informal (that is, non-statutory) types of support and assistance.
+If, after building our understanding, we find that te tamaiti or rangatahi is not at risk of serious harm, then we need to consider whether there are identifiable risks or wellbeing concerns that could be addressed through informal (that is, non-statutory) types of support and assistance.

-We should sufficiently assess the needs of te tamaiti or rangatahi so we can respond effectively.
+We should deepen our understanding of the needs of te tamaiti or rangatahi so we can respond effectively.
 This might include bringing whānau or family together through a whānau hui or hui ā-whānau to consider the range of support that can be mobilised to help te tamaiti or rangatahi.

 Kairaranga ā-whānau — Whānau hui